wayneIBM/vpc-on-classic/vpc-cli-reference.md

 `ibmcloud is vpc-address-prefix-create PREFIX_NAME VPC ZONE_NAME CIDR [--default false | true] [--json]`

+**Examples**

+-`ibmcloud is vpc-address-prefix-create my-prefix 72251a2e-d6c5-42b4-97b0-b5f8e8d1f479 us-south-2 10.0.0.0/24 --default true --json`

 **Options**

-- `PREFIX_NAME`: Name of the address prefix.
+- `PREFIX_NAME`: Name of the VPC address prefix.
 - `VPC`: ID of the VPC.
-- `ZONE`: Name of the zone.
+- `ZONE_NAME`: Name of the zone.
 - `CIDR`: The CIDR block for this prefix.
 - `--default`: This flag indicates whether this is the default prefix for this zone in this VPC.
 Enumeration type: `true`, `false`.
-If unspecified, the default is `false`.
+If unspecified, the default is false.
 - `--json`: Format output in JSON.

 ---